 Columbia International Travel Policy

-All students, including Columbia, non-Columbia, undergraduates and graduate students, traveling overseas on a Columbia-Led or Columbia-Approved Program must comply with the new Columbia International Travel Policy prior to departure.
+All students, including Columbia, non-Columbia, undergraduates and graduate students, traveling overseas on a Columbia-Led or Columbia-Approved Program must comply with the Columbia International Travel Policy prior to departure.
 All undergraduate students who receive funding from a fellowship listed on the Office of Global Programs and Fellowships (OGP) website must also comply with the Travel Policy.
-You should start this process no later than four weeks prior to departure.
+You must start this process no later than four weeks prior to departure.
 If you do not submit a School Sponsorship application and complete all subsequent pre-departure requirements, you may face disciplinary action.